bsierieb1/xdasi-bio-2021-archive/docs/r_resources/4_graphics/4_color.md

 + distinguishing quantitative variables
 + highlighting information

+***It's really important to learn to use colors effectively.***

 ## Color Codes

+In Base R, different graph elements can be set using the `col` parameter (also col.axis, col.lab, col.main, col.sub).
+Other packages include additional functions for controlling colors (e.g. `fill` in ggplot2).

 There are several ways to refer to colors in R: